 - 24. Unlawful or improper conduct during non-working hours which affects the employee's relationship to their job, their fellow employees, management, or the County's reputation in the community; - 25.
-Jokes or behavior that demean another individual or group of individuals: - Name calling or nicknames that may be offensive; - · Taking credit for another individual's work or ideas; - Refusing to communicate or speak with another individual; - Offensive verbal, visual, or physical conduct; - Invading another's privacy; - Knowingly blaming other individuals for a mistake they did not make; - Purposely invading another's personal space; - · Gossiping about another individual; and - Any type of "bullying" behavior.
+Retaliating or seeking retribution against anyone who, in good faith, reports a Kenosha County employee, elected official or vendor for a potential policy or legal violation, or against anyone who participates in a related investigation; - 26.
+Jokes or behavior that demean another individual or group of individuals: - Name calling or nicknames that may be offensive; - Taking credit for another individual's work or ideas; - Refusing to communicate or speak with another individual; - Offensive verbal, visual, or physical conduct; - Invading another's privacy; - Knowingly blaming other individuals for a mistake they did not make; - Purposely invading another's personal space; - Gossiping about another individual; and - Any type of "bullying" behavior.